Top 7 Amazon Marketing Metrics You Should 100% Be Tracking

 Marketing activities, performance, customers, and revenue are all interconnected.
 Understanding these relationships will assist you in making informed decisions regarding your Amazon platform.

-Consider investing in an all-in-one analytics dashboard to monitor your company's expenses and profits if tracking and analyzing this data seems complicated.
+Rather than a generic ad spend tracker, consider investing in an all-in-one analytics dashboard to monitor your company's expenses and profits if tracking and analyzing this data seems complicated.
 However, keep in mind that not all profit calculators are accurate; the best profit calculators for Amazon take all relevant factors into consideration.

 The BeProfit app offers e-commerce sellers insights that enable them to understand and scale their businesses.
 The app allows you to connect all your stores, allowing you to obtain a comprehensive view of your business operations.